CLIMB

 It's rare for a candidate to meet all job criteria perfectly.
 If you lack a few minor qualifications but still believe you're a good fit for the role, use your cover letter to highlight your most relevant strengths and experiences.
 Show enthusiasm and a willingness to learn and grow in those areas where you might be lacking.

-Julia Gergelova — Resume Writer
+Julia Belak — Certified Professional Résumé Writer

-Julia Gergelova
+Julia Belak

-Julia is a professional writer, translator and graphic designer.
-She holds degrees in translation and interpretation, and has international work experience from a number of different countries in Europe as well as China and Panama.
-Julia formerly taught academic writing and as a graphic designer contributed to outlets such as The Business of Business .
-She has a passion for lifelong learning and good coffee.
+Julia is a Certified Professional Résumé Writer (CPRW™) and an active member of the Professional Association of Résumé Writers & Career Coaches (PARWCC™).
+She is also a passionate translator and graphic designer.
+Julia holds degrees in translation and interpretation and has international work experience in various countries across Europe, as well as in China and Panama.
+Julia formerly taught academic writing and contributed as a graphic designer to outlets such as The Business of Business.
+You'll often find her with a book in one hand and a specialty coffee in the other, always on the lookout for new insights.

 All IT cover letter examples